ATV & UTV Wheel Offset: What It Is & How to Read

 Some manufacturers have added the acronym “PS” before the two numbers, which stands for PowerSport.

-From time to time, you’ll come across people who say the first number equals the wheel’s backspacing, which is inaccurate.
+Occasionally, you’ll come across people who say the first number equals the wheel’s backspacing, which is inaccurate.
 We’ll look at what backspacing is later in the post.

-Other key metrics, such as wheel dimensions, bolt pattern, and lug nut sizes, are just as crucial for a proper fit.
+Key metrics, such as wheel dimensions, bolt pattern, and lug nut sizes, are just as crucial for a proper fit.
 Click the links to learn more.

 Confused?
 Don’t worry; all of this will make sense in a minute.